Permit fee is $88 whether a homeowner or contractor takes out the permit ($70 + $18 processing fee).

 If the homeowner is unable to produce the required documents stated above, a State-licensed master plumber registered with the City of Garland must be hired to take out the permit.

 If the property is rental property, a State-licensed master plumber who is registered with the City of Garland must complete the repairs.
 NO EXCEPTIONS.

 A permit is required whenever your gas service has been disconnected for six months or longer (whether you request that the service be disconnected or the gas company disconnects the service).

 Whoever takes out the permit is responsible for placing an air pressure test on the gas line.
 The entire gas pipe system must be tested.
 The test must be seen by the City Inspector.

 Occupied structures will be inspected as soon as possible after the gas line is under test and the homeowner/plumber has confirmed the test is holding.
 DO NOT CALL FOR INSPECTION UNTIL IT IS CONFIRMED THAT ALL LEAKS HAVE BEEN FOUND AND THE TEST IS HOLDING.

 What to expect when the Inspector is on site:

-- Low pressure systems are to be tested as follows: 15 pounds of pressure per square inch (psi) on a 30 psi spring gauge or 3 psi on a 6 psi diaphragm gauge.
+Low pressure systems are to have 3 psi on a 6 psi diaphragm gauge.